hazelcast/hazelcast-python-client/README.md

 With multiversion support, you can have two members each having different versions of the same object; Hazelcast stores both meta information and uses the correct one to serialize and deserialize portable objects depending on the member.
 This is very helpful when you are doing a rolling upgrade without shutting down the cluster.

-Also note that portable serialization is totally language independent and is used as the binary protocol between Hazelcast server and clients.
+Also note that portable serialization is completely language independent and is used as the binary protocol between Hazelcast server and clients.

 A sample portable implementation of a `Foo` class looks like the following: